dukeboard/dukeboard.github.io/polymer/DOC.md

    }
 ```
 ##  Configuring an operator
+This step consists in defining the mutation operators that are needed to create new individuals.
+Each mutation operator implements the interface *CloudCostFitness* which defines the *mutate* method.

-The example below shows an example of model creation:
+The following example shows an example of a mutation operator that takes as input a model and adds a cloud node.
+The operator sets the price and the id for the new added node.
 ***************
 ```
-public class AddNodeMutator implements MutationOperator<Cloud> {
+public class AddNodeMutator implements <Cloud> {
     private Random rand = new Random();
     private DefaultCloudFactory cloudfactory = new DefaultCloudFactory();
     @Override